-(3) I Three units.
-Offered in fall semester.
-(3) II Three units.
-Offered in spring semester.
 (3-3) Three units each semester.
+Year course

-Year course normally beginning in fall semester.
-(3-3) I, II Three units each semester.
-Year course beginning either semester.
+normally beginning in fall semester.

+(3-3) []] Three units each semester Year course

+beginning either semester.

 Although the University fully expects to carry out the arrangements planned in the list of courses, it reserves the right to make changes.
-Classes in which the enrollment does not come up to the minimum number set by the Trustees of The California State University may not be offered or may be postponed.
+Classes in which the enrollment does not come up to the minimum number set by the Trustees of the California State University may not be offered or may be postponed.